Last Updated on

 In fact, banks in the Philippines use them to decide whether to approve a credit card application or not.

-Your credit history shows how responsible you are with paying off your credit card bills, loans, and other financial obligations.
-If yours is good, the bank will likely approve you for a credit card.
+Your credit history shows how responsible you are for paying off your credit card bills, loans, and other financial obligations.
+The bank will likely approve you for a credit card if yours is good.

-Every year, you can get a free copy of your credit report—which shows your credit history over time—from the Credit Information Corporation or one of its accredited credit bureaus.
+Every year, you can get a free copy of your credit report—which shows your credit history over time—from the Credit Information Corporation1 or one of its accredited credit bureaus.

 If you have no credit history, meaning you’ve never had a credit card or loan yet, apply for a secured BPI credit card.